Time-Management Tips for Incoming Phone Calls

-This is not only good time management at the time, helping to keep you focused on the call, but a help to time management later if you need to find and/or review the details of a particular conversation.
+This is not only good for time management and staying focused during the call, but also helpful for time management later if you need to find or review the details of a particular conversation.

-Many of them will use email to contact you rather than phoning if they know what your email address is.
-Ensure that your company's email address is prominent on your business cards and on your website if you have one.
-If you have their email addresses, send email to your current clients and customers, mentioning the email option and presenting it as a way to improve communications.
+Given the option, any customers will choose an email over a phone call.
+Ensure that your company's email address is prominent on your business cards and on your website.
+If you have their email addresses, send email to your current clients and customers, mentioning the email option and presenting it as a way to improve communication.

-As a minimum, your business should have an answering machine and voice mail.
+As a minimum, your business should have a voicemail.
 Set these up with appropriate business scripts, and use them to answer the telephone for you when you're out of the office or need to work on something uninterrupted.
 Then schedule a time to answer these phone messages each day.
-In terms of time management, you'll gain valuable time by grouping phone calls together.
+You'll gain valuable time by grouping phone calls together.

-Having a machine pick up or worse, an automated Interactive Voice Response (IVR) system is a real turn off that will cost you business when people don't bother to leave messages or call back.
+Having said that, it's important not to rely too heavily on technology.
+Getting a machine—or worse, an automated interactive voice response (IVR) system—all the time is a real turn off that will cost you business when people don't bother to leave messages or call back.
 If answering incoming phone calls is taking up too much time during your day, consider hiring a receptionist or a professional answering service to answer the phone for you.
 The cost of having someone else do it may be more than offset by the increase in your productivity and better sales.

-Keep a Written Script of Frequently Asked Questions
+Keep a Written Script for Frequently Asked Questions

-It saves you and your employees time if they don't have to search for answers or think about how to answer a particular request when answering the phone.
+Have a short FAQ document handy for the most common questions you get on the phone.
+It saves you and your employees time if they don't have to search for answers or think about how to answer a particular request.

 Remember, the phone is supposed to be a business tool, not an intrusive time-waster that rules your working day.
-Handling your inbound phone calls according to these time management tips will help you better manage your time, improve your productivity, and put your telephone back in its proper place—helping you run your business rather than running you.
+Handling your inbound phone calls according to these time management tips will help you be more efficient, improve your productivity, and put your telephone back in its proper place—helping you run your business rather than running you ragged.